A goal is one of the most important parts of soccer, but not everyone fully understands what exactly a goal is.

 If you would like to learn more about the beautiful game that is soccer check out one of these other articles that I’ve written to help people appreciate the game even more:

-If you are looking for recommendations for the best soccer equipment to buy check out my recommended soccer equipment pages by clicking here.
+And if you are looking for recommendations for the best soccer equipment to buy check out my recommended soccer equipment pages.